 - Slotted-body, wide-tail formation inserts: Slotted-body inserts have a different type of design with cuts in the body of the insert that collapse on the blind side to form a strong connection.
 They come in a straight shank version, which is ideal for soft materials such as wood and composites, and in a pre-bilged version, which works well with thin materials such as plastics and metals.

 - Euro-style inserts: Some applications require metric threading, which is why there are Euro-style threaded inserts.
 Euro-style inserts are similar to other types of inserts and available in round, hexagonal, semi-hex, and square body types.
 They are often used for repairs or to convert from standard to metric threading.

 Although the four standard types of threaded inserts are the most commonly used in manufacturing and assembly work, there are other types of insert designs that have proven useful for specific types of applications:

-These are the most common types of threaded inserts, but they come in various sizes and materials.
+These are some of the different types of threaded inserts available, and this information can help you choose the best threaded inserts for your specific application.
 You can find inserts for jobs of any size and holes of any diameter.
 Additionally, there are materials for special applications, such as brass and aluminum that won’t corrode, or non-conductive inserts for electronic applications.
 If you’re looking for guidance in choosing the right threaded insert, contact one of our industry-experienced experts who can help you find the perfect parts for your next job.